Approved by the Energy, Environment, and Water Policy Committee on February 20, 2024

 Issue

-In order to reduce coastal storm and flood risk vulnerabilities, effectively placed Federal participation and funding for in beach nourishment and restoration should be maintained, expanded, and coordinated with local agency efforts to maintain their beaches and barrier islands.
+In order to reduce coastal storm and flood risk vulnerabilities, effectively placed Federal participation and funding for in beach nourishment and restoration should be maintained, expanded, and coordinated with local agency efforts.
 The availability of beach quality sand sources is scarce, and the economic impacts associated with dredging those sources is continually increasing.
 With a finite amount of resources available sustainable beach management practices through RSM initiatives are needed which bring carefully facilitated participation of local, state, and federal agencies.

 Rationale